RolfBremer/in-dexter/sample-usage.typ

 ```

 Entries marked this way are going to the "Default" Index.
 If only one index is needed, this
 is the only way needed to mark entries.
-In-dexter can support muiltiple Indexes.
+In-dexter can support multiple Indexes.
 To
 specify the target index for a marking, the index must be addressed.

 ```typ
     #index(index: "Secondary")[The Entry Phrase]
 ```

-This is the explicit adressing of the secondary index.
+This is the explicit addressing of the secondary index.
 It may be useful to define a function for the alternate index, to avoid the explicitness: